Both conditions develop early in life and have similar symptoms. They can lead to difficulties that include:

-Disorders on the autism spectrum range from mild to severe, with Asperger’s being a mild form.
-Many people with AS can lead a healthy life, and behavioral therapy and counseling can help AS symptoms.
+Disorders on the autism spectrum range from mild to severe.
+AS is a mild form.
+Many people with AS can lead a normal life.
+Behavioral therapy and counseling can help AS symptoms.

 Many AS and ADHD symptoms overlap, and AS is sometimes confused with ADHD.
-Children with both of these conditions may have:
+Children with either of these conditions may experience:

 - difficulty sitting still